 Who can submit a nomination?

 Anyone can make a nomination.
-We are delighted to receive nominations from anyone around the world who enjoys and take an interest in Canada's performing artists.
+We are delighted to receive nominations from anyone around the world who enjoys and takes an interest in Canada's performing artists.

 How do I make a nomination?